 The beach drainage technology was discovered in 1981 in Denmark by the Danish institute GEO.
-Appointed to produce large quantity of sea water for a Research Center, GEO’s engineers thought of draining the beach and use the filtering properties of the sand.
-The surface of the selected beach increased significantly during the first months following the installation.
+Appointed to produce a large quantity of seawater for a Research Center, GEO’s engineers thought of draining the beach and use the filtering properties of the sand.
+The surface of the selected beach increased significantly following the installation.
 Thus, a second experiment was carried out on another beach to prove the beneficial effects of beach drainage on natural re-nourishment and fight against erosion.

 The Ecoplage® drainage system lies on the principle of water infiltration in an unsaturated porous medium (sand).
 This method creates a flow of sea water from the surface of the beach towards the drain location, leading to the lowering of the water table.

 This technology offers the following benefits:

 - Reduced exports of sediment caused by runoff water from the water table

 - Reduction of force with waves outflows

 - Increase in deposits of sediments carried by the waves on the beach

 - Stabilization of sediments on the surface of the beach